Employment income: long service testimonial awards: general

 Section 323 ITEPA 2003

-For 2002/03 and earlier years, some long service awards were exempt from tax under Extra- Statutory Concession A22 (see SE01500).
+For tax year 2002 to 2003 and earlier tax years, some long service awards were exempt from tax under Extra-Statutory Concession A22 (see SE01500).

-For 2003/04 onwards, the concession has been replaced by a statutory exemption in Section 323 ITEPA 2003.
+For tax year 2003 to 2004 onwards, the concession has been replaced by a statutory exemption in section 323 ITEPA 2003.
 The conditions for exemption are as follows:

-- it must be in a form that satisfies the condition in Section 323(3) (broadly, it must be something other than money) (see EIM01502) and
+- it must be in a form that satisfies the condition in section 323(3) (broadly, it must be something other than money) (see EIM01502)

 As regards multiple awards, see EIM01503.